How AI and ML are Shaping the Future of the Recycling Industry

 • Implement a closed-loop manufacturing process for waste reduction and management of end-of-life waste

-To reduce scope 3 emissions, CPG companies are setting vital circularity goals for their packaging, including making packaging recyclable and/or made of recyclable materials.
-These commitments place pressure on the recycling industry, as CPG companies will need access to a large supply of high-quality recyclable material, which is proving to be a challenge.
+To reduce scope 3 emissions, CPG companies are setting vital circularity goals for their packaging.
+Their focus is on making packaging recyclable and/or made of recyclable materials.
+These commitments place pressure on the recycling industry, as CPG companies will need access to a large supply of high-quality recyclable material.
+This access is proving to be a challenge.

 How sustainability goals and legislation impact the recycling industry

-Currently, the recycling industry needs to be more efficient in meeting the standards set by EPR and recovering enough material for sustainable packaging.
-Unfortunately, recovery rates at Material Recovery Facilities (MRFs) are alarmingly low, resulting in 40% of recyclable materials being directed to landfills.
+Currently, the recycling industry needs to be more efficient in meeting the standards set by EPR.
+They also need to recover enough material for sustainable packaging.
+Unfortunately, recovery rates at Material Recovery Facilities (MRFs) are alarmingly low.
+This results in 40% of recyclable materials being directed to landfills.
 This low recycling rate contributes to a foreseeable shortfall in recyclable materials needed for sustainable packaging.
 This McKinsey article, Filling the gap: Boosting supply of recycled materials for packaging, highlights that the demand for recycled materials is starting to outstrip the supply.
 The only way to fix this is by increasing the recovery of recyclables in sorting facilities.

-To increase material recovery, recycling facilities must adopt advanced technologies, such as artificial intelligence (AI) and robotics, to revolutionize their operations and bolster material recovery efforts.
+To increase material recovery, recycling facilities must adopt advanced technologies, such as artificial intelligence (AI) and robotics, to revolutionize their operations.
+These technologies aim to bolster material recovery efforts.

 The integration of AI and robotics can help in two specific ways.
-Firstly, robotics technology can substantially increase the volume of recyclable materials recovered at a MRF, sometimes by 2-3x over traditional sorting methods.
-By automating sorting processes with precision and efficiency, robotics can increase material recovery rate, help facilities meet EPR requirements, and reduce the supply and demand gap for sustainable packaging.
+Firstly, robotics technology can substantially increase the volume of recyclable materials recovered at an MRF, sometimes by 2-3x over traditional sorting methods.
+By automating sorting processes with precision and efficiency, robotics can increase the material recovery rate.
+They also help facilities meet EPR requirements and reduce the supply and demand gap for sustainable packaging.

 Secondly, AI-powered systems offer transformative capabilities to generate comprehensive data insights throughout the recycling lifecycle.
-AI-generated data analytics, including data on material characterization, recovery rates, and bale quality, gives recycling facilities invaluable visibility into their operations.
-This data-driven approach empowers recyclers to improve operational efficiencies and foster a closed-loop recycling ecosystem essential for meeting escalating demands for recyclable materials.
+AI-generated data analytics include data on material characterization, recovery rates, and bale quality.
+This gives recycling facilities invaluable visibility into their operations.
+This data-driven approach empowers recyclers to improve operational efficiencies.
+It fosters a closed-loop recycling ecosystem essential for meeting escalating demands for recyclable materials.
 AI can also provide packaging manufacturers with data to help them improve the recyclability of their packaging.

-In essence, deploying AI and robotics technologies represents a pivotal step forward for the recycling industry, offering unprecedented opportunities to enhance recovery rates, ensure sustainable packaging practices, and ultimately mitigate the environmental impact of material waste.
+In essence, deploying AI and robotics technologies represents a pivotal step forward for the recycling industry.
+It offers unprecedented opportunities to enhance recovery rates, ensure sustainable packaging practices, and ultimately mitigate the environmental impact of material waste.
 In addition, new AI and robotics systems can be implemented into existing plant infrastructure without a large capital investment.
-Making it easy to enhance the sustainability of the recycling industry and bolster the circular economy.
+This makes it easy to enhance the sustainability of the recycling industry and bolster the circular economy.

 By: Apurba Pradhan, Head of Product at EverestLabs